Metropolitan Tower (Chicago): Characteristics, past and present

 This 30 story building, standing at 475 ft in height, fronts Chicago's Michigan Avenue and Grant Park.
 The 40 ft pyramid at the top of the building (which Schulze & Harrington, authors of Chicago's Famous Buildings, compare with the Tomb of Mausolus at Halicarnassus), with its new zinc-coated stainless steel sheathing, is peaked by a 20 ft glass "beehive" ornament containing a blue glass box filled with six 1000-watt lightbulbs which emits a deep blue light, a prominent feature of Chicago's nighttime skyline.
 The beehive is supported by four limestone bisons.
 Because of this ornament, the building is sometimes referred to as the "Beehive Building."

 Just beneath the beehive are four carillon bells ranging in weight from 1,500 to 7,000 pounds, unused for many years until restored in 1979 for the Chicago visit of Pope John Paul II.
 At one time, the bells chimed the well-known Cambridge Quarters on the quarter-hours.
 The base has been altered from its original design: rectangular window openings replaced giant arches on Michigan Avenue and Jackson Boulevard.
 At one time, the thirtieth floor was the Straus Tower Observatory, which was open to the public for viewing the city.

 The original main entrance was a pair of elaborately carved bronze doors set in a marble portal flanked by bas-reliefs and used to be in the center of the east side, through the largest of the archways.

 In 2007, the building was converted into 234 condominium units.
 In 2009, the Metropolitan Tower won a "Best Adaptive Reuse" award from the Friends of Downtown, a planning and urban design organization for downtown Chicago.

-Amenities include: 24 hour lobby and maintenance staff; on-site management staff; deeded indoor parking; Amazon package deliver lockers; contractors storage area for remodeling projects; two hotel type guest suites; workout facilities with sauna, steam, and showers; children's playroom; extra storage opportunities and imagination rooms; and a two story event/party room with adjacent access to a rooftop garden deck including an outdoor grill and dining area for entertaining guests, with views of Millennium Park and Navy Pier Fireworks.
+Amenities include: 24 hour lobby and maintenance staff; on-site management staff; deeded indoor parking; Amazon package delivery lockers; contractors storage area for remodeling projects; two hotel type guest suites; workout facilities with sauna, steam, and showers; children's playroom; extra storage opportunities and imagination rooms; and a two story event/party room with adjacent access to a rooftop garden deck including an outdoor grill and dining area for entertaining guests, with views of Millennium Park and Navy Pier Fireworks.